bolducp/real-time-chat-app/README.md

 run `py.test` anywhere in the project

 #### view live
-the app is deployed on Heroku here: https://flask-realtime-chat-app.herokuapp.com/ however, there are still some deployment-related bugs that I need to work out
+The app is deployed on Heroku here: https://flask-realtime-chat-app.herokuapp.com/

+However, there are still some deployment-related bugs that I need to work out.
+Please run locally to see full functionality.